Safety and Outdoor Ethics

-Prescribed fire on the Idaho Panhandle National Forests is used to provide a variety of benefits, including reduced risk of catastrophic wildfire and improved forest health.
-This link provides information on planned fires and related safety.
+Prescribed fire is used to provide a variety of benefits which include the reduced risk of high-intensity wildfire and improved forest health.

 Keep Mountain Goats Wild